semihcihan/storeconfig/Project.md

 ### Pricing Model

+The pricing model is designed for both simplicity and control, but it differs between In-App Purchases and Subscriptions due to the capabilities of the App Store Connect API.

+#### In-App Purchase Pricing

-The pricing model is designed for both simplicity and control.
-You will specify a concrete `price` for each territory you wish to configure.
+For standard In-App Purchases (consumables, non-consumables), you will specify a concrete `price` for each territory you wish to configure within a `priceSchedule` object.

 - **Base Territory Price:** You must define a `baseTerritory` and set a `price` for it.
-This price is used to find a corresponding price on the App Store, which then determines the prices for all other territories.
+This price is used to find a corresponding price point on the App Store, which then determines the prices for all other territories.
 - **Manual Price Overrides:** To set a specific price for a country that differs from the automatically calculated price, simply add a price entry for that territory.
-This gives you granular control over your pricing strategy in key markets.

-Internally, the tool will query the App Store Connect API's `/v1/appPricePoints` endpoint to find the price point that matches your specified price.
-It will then use the ID of that price point when creating or updating IAPs and subscriptions.

 **Example:**